ummels/scala-prioritymap/README.md

-Priority maps are similar to sorted maps, but while for sorted maps `iterator` returns an iterator that produces entries sorted by their keys, calling `iterator` on a priority map returns an iterator that produces entries sorted by their ''values''.
+Priority maps are similar to sorted maps, but while for sorted maps `iterator` returns an iterator that produces entries sorted by their keys, calling `iterator` on a priority map returns an iterator that produces entries sorted by their *values*.
 Priority maps also offer several `range` methods, which return a submap with values inside a given range.

-Since calling `head` on a priority map returns a key-value pair with minimal value, priority maps can also be thought of as a more versatile variant of ''priority queues''.
+Since calling `head` on a priority map returns a key-value pair with minimal value, priority maps can also be thought of as a more versatile variant of *priority queues*.

 Usage
 -----